sam-packer/AIPI520_Weather_Prediction/README.md

 ### Total Sunshine

 The `tsun` feature is also blank.
-Contrary to popular believe, this does *not* report tsunamis.
+Contrary to popular belief, this does *not* report tsunamis.
 This is actually the total amount of sunshine for the hour.
 The weather station here likely just doesn't capture it.

 ### Wind Speed and Wind Gusts